Liakim94/Liakim94/README.md

   working full-stack features.
 - Gained experience working within a delivery team on a regulated, public-sector project.

  ---

+## A Note on My Other Projects

+Most of my professional work has been on **government and public-sector systems**, which are subject to security and contractual restrictions.
+As a result, the source code for those projects cannot be shared publicly.

+For publicly viewable source code, please see my [`pils`](../../pils) repository.
+For a walkthrough of any of my other work or my specific contributions, I'm happy to discuss directly.
+---

 📫 CONTACT INFO 📫<br/>